SAP-samples/teched2022-DT264/exercises/ex0/README.md

-# Access the SAP Build Work Zone standard
+# Access SAP Build Work Zone, Standard

 > **NOTE:** The steps of this exercise was already executed for your user for the SAP TechEd 2022 Hands-on Session.
 Please continue with [Exercise 1](../ex1) as an in-person participant.
 You can refer to this exercise if you are doing the Hands-on Workshop outside of TechEd 2022.

 ## Prerequisites:

-- SAP BTP Subaccount with SAP Build Work Zone standard entitlement
+- SAP BTP Subaccount with *SAP Build Work Zone, Standard*\* entitlement
 - Admin access for this Subaccount

-## Step 1: Create SAP Build Work Zone standard instance
+## Step 1: Create an "SAP Build Work Zone, Standard"* instance

 1. Log into your SAP BTP Cockpit and select **Services > Service Marketplace**.

-2. Search for “**Launchpad Service**” and select the entry.
+2. Search for “**Launchpad Service**”* and select the entry.

-> **NOTE:** Due to the rebranding to *SAP Build Work Zone standard* the entry in the Service Marketplace might be available under the new name for you.
+> **NOTE:** The entry in the Service Marketplace might be available under the new name *SAP Build Work Zone, Standard*\* for you.
+The screenshots below do contain the former name.

 3. In the **Application Plans** section choose the 3 dots for the standard plan and click **Create**.